usegalaxy-eu/operations/README.md

 3. Find them and "edit"
 4. Under "Organizations" type "Main" and select the main organisation that shows up, adding them as the appropriate role.

-## Adjusting a Tool's Requirements (Increasing Memory / CPU)

-1. Edit
-2. PR is merged
-3. Wait until the end of the hour, at which the playbook will run.
-You should be able to confirm this via [grafana](https://grafana.denbi.uni-freiburg.de/dashboard/db/galaxy?refresh=1m&panelId=39&fullscreen&orgId=1)

 ## (Re-)sending activation links

 Some users do not get the activation email or are unable to find it.
 On request we can generate the link with the